Buddy's Bearcats: Plot

-Buddy uses a baseball to play a set of bats as though they were a xylophone, then catches the ball in his back pocket.
-A food vendor named Willie King sings about his hot dogs; a whimsical drink vendor walks the stands and sends a soda pop over to a young patron by means of a little propeller.
-A very musical announcer introduces us to the Battling Bruisers, the team on his right; and on his left, "the greatest team the world has ever seen: Buddy and his Bearcats."
-The game begins, narrated by a parody of Joe E. Brown on a radio station KFWB (not to be confused with KFWB in Los Angeles), who swallows a foul ball thrown in his direction by Buddy.
-Meanwhile, Buddy rubs his hands with dirt; a Bruiser squirts oil under his arms and throws a pitch to Buddy, who then hits the ball and runs (and skates) to second base for a double.
-The fans are very pleased.
+As the match starts, an unusually blond Cookie greets Buddy.
+Buddy plays a set of bats as if they were a xylophone, then catches the ball in his back pocket.
+As the food vendors sell amenities, a very musical announcer introduces the two teams in comedic fashion.
+The game begins, narrated by a parody of Joe E. Brown, who swallows a foul ball thrown in his direction by Buddy.
+Meanwhile, a Bruiser squirts oil under his arms and throws a pitch to Buddy, in accordance to the manipulation of a bird in a cage worn by a player, but Buddy nevertheless hits the ball and moves to second base for a double.